-What caregivers can do: Make it easier for patients to understand them by changing how they speak, such as use simple words and sentences, speak clearly and slowly.
-Learn how to understand what the patient is trying to say.
-Help patients express what they need.
+What caregivers can do: Make it easier for people with dementia to understand you by changing how you speak, such as use simple words and sentences, speak clearly and slowly.
+Learn how to understand what people with dementia are trying to say.
+Help them express what they need.

-- Being able to talk to the patient and understand the patient is essential for care.
+- Being able to talk to a person with dementia and understand the person is essential for care.

 - Video discussing communication problems and strategies.

 - Basic communication tips.

 - See also….